 Cannon Brand Ready for Business

-At the New York Market — Promoters of the Cannon and Royal Velvet names believe that the retailers they are seeing this week have brought an "open to listen" attitude to market.
+Promoters of the Cannon and Royal Velvet names believe that the retailers they took appointments with during market week here brought an "open to listen" attitude.

 They've got plenty to say — beginning with a large Cannon billboard delivering a "Life is Beautiful" message to one of the busiest intersections in the world.
 It's located over the H&M store near Seventh Avenue and West 34th St., directly across from Macy's.